Feyerabend/vm/jvm1/README.md

 Running this latter class file (without assigning the extension `.class`) as above would result in a message to the console being printed "Hi to you!".

-These are the two elementary steps in building a Java program: compile `javac` and run `java`.
+These are the two elementary steps in building a Java program: compile tool `javac` and the run tool `java`.

 ### sample class